 Ali Kaaf, Berlin, Germany

 The Kala fellowship award is an international competition open to artists from the U.S. and around the world.
 Artists producing innovative work in book arts, electronic/digital media (video, sound, animation, etc.), installation art, social practice, photography, and printmaking are encouraged to apply.
-Fellowship Awards will be given based on conceptual creativity, originality and artistic excellence as well as project specific technical knowledge.
+Fellowship Awards are given based on conceptual creativity, originality and artistic excellence as well as project specific technical knowledge.

-Hosting nine new artists at Kala each year helps to ensure that the artistic energy and vision of Kala’s entire community of artists in residence is continually re-energized and rejuvenated.
+Hosting new artists at Kala each year helps to ensure that the artistic energy and vision of Kala’s entire community of artists in residence is continually re-energized and rejuvenated.